chavarera/PythonScript/Class/multipleinheritance.md

 Output
 ```
-Class C is Initilized
+Class C is Initialized
-Class B is Initilized
+Class B is Initialized
-class A is Initilized
+class A is Initialized
 Python
 20
 2019